[Jimbaux wants you to open up your eyes to the beauty that is right in front of you, and maybe point your lens toward it too!]

 Anyway, as the caption (which is in the filename, which you can read by holding your mouse over the picture) states, this is the Bayou Boeuf Bridge.
 This bridge has since been replaced with one that looks similar.

 After shooting the train here, I thought that my next shot would be the overhead shot at Bayou Sale.
 I hadn’t done that shot since February, and I wondered if it was worth the time and gasoline to drive way out there.
-I stopped at the Wendy’s in Morgan City to grab some food, thinking that the MNOEWB would overtake me there, but it didn’t, to my suprise.
+I stopped at the Wendy’s in Morgan City to grab some food, thinking that the MNOEWB would overtake me there, but it didn’t, to my surprise.

 Bayou Sale